Press Release – NZTA

 Mr. Wilson said the Transport Agency would talk to other teams about developing their concepts.

 Second place went to the “Safe Sense” team for a concept that involved placing laser sensors and cameras at corners to warn drivers of vehicles crossing the centreline.
 Safe Sense told the judges that 50% of crashes occur on corners.

-Third place went to the “Crash Test Dummies” team for a phone app concept that would show drivers in real time how fast they were travelling on a particular road and warn them to slow down if they were going faster than the average speed of other road users.
+Third place went to the “Crash Test Dummies” team for a phone app concept that would show drivers in real-time how fast they were traveling on a particular road and warn them to slow down if they were going faster than the average speed of other road users.

 The Transport Agency’s Director of Connected Journeys, Martin McMullan, thanked major sponsors, Datacom, Microsoft, Amazon web services, IBM, Google Cloud, Consigna Cloud and Uber for helping make the event happen.